SteveMacenski/BoilerMake---Drones-Hack/README.md

 2:00: Drone has literally /no/ payload capacity, pivoting to something else, stay tuned.

 2:06: Okay, ya making drone to be controlled via android app and through the N64 controller.
 Using the onboard IMU taking data for analysis and simulation.

+2:30: Fuck it, we're making a 2D plotter *these are not hte drones you are looking for*

+3:04: Doing forward/inverse kinematics, this hack is coming full circle